LXP Industrial Trust (NYSE:LXP) Releases FY 2022 Earnings Guidance

-LXP has been the subject of a number of research reports.
-Bank of America initiated coverage on LXP Industrial Trust in a research note on Monday, April 18th.
-They set an underperform rating and a $14.00 price target for the company.
-TheStreet lowered LXP Industrial Trust from a b rating to a c+ rating in a research note on Thursday, May 5th.
-Jefferies Financial Group decreased their target price on LXP Industrial Trust from $15.50 to $14.00 and set a buy rating for the company in a research report on Thursday, June 30th.
-Evercore ISI set a $13.00 price objective on LXP Industrial Trust in a report on Monday, June 20th.
-Finally, StockNews.com upgraded LXP Industrial Trust from a sell rating to a hold rating in a report on Monday, July 18th.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has an average rating of Hold and an average target price of $14.80.
+A number of research analysts recently weighed in on the company.
+Bank of America assumed coverage on LXP Industrial Trust in a report on Monday, April 18th.
+They set an underperform rating and a $14.00 target price on the stock.
+Evercore ISI set a $13.00 target price on LXP Industrial Trust in a report on Monday, June 20th.
+Jefferies Financial Group decreased their price objective on LXP Industrial Trust from $15.50 to $14.00 and set a buy rating on the stock in a report on Thursday, June 30th.
+TheStreet lowered LXP Industrial Trust from a b rating to a c+ rating in a report on Thursday, May 5th.
+Finally, StockNews.com raised LXP Industrial Trust from a sell rating to a hold rating in a report on Monday, July 18th.
+One research analyst has rated the stock with a sell rating, two have given a hold rating and three have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus price target of $14.80.

 LXP Industrial Trust Price Performance